tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > [!def]
 > **Killer Moves**
-> The best possible legal move is called a
+> The best possible legal move is called a killer move
+>
+> ---
+>
+> **Killer Move Heuristic**
+> Trying to find and explore the killer moves first

 - **Iterative deepening**, then rank possible options and explore the best first
+- **Transposition Table**, store result of states so that in case another path leads to the same state